Scholarships and Grants in Aid

 Swindells Family Leadership Scholarship

 This scholarships is for medical students who are Oregon residents or who have Oregon heritage.
 Students are selected for an interview upon demonstration of leadership and academic achievement.
 The recipients of this scholarship will receive $20,000 toward their tuition while enrolled as medical students.
 This scholarship is eligible for renewal in each of the four years of attendance as long as the recipient maintains satisfactory academic progress.
-Four students are selected to receive this award at the time of admission to OHSU, but this scholarship opportunity also awards two scholarships to both second and third-year medical students which is eligible for renewal in each of their remaining years in medical school.
+Students are selected to receive this award at the time of admission to OHSU, but this scholarship opportunity also awards scholarships to both second- and third-year medical students and is eligible for renewal in each of their remaining years in medical school.
 Learn more

 Nelson R. (Sam) Niles, MD and Esther D. (Susie) Niles Scholarship

 This scholarship, named after Sam and Susie Niles for their lifelong commitments to medical education and community service, was created by the Niles family to alleviate the financial pressure for medical students.
 This scholarship will award $18,000 to one incoming student to be applied to their tuition and fees, and is eligible for renewal for up to four years of medical education.
 This scholarship intends to award a student that displays the values of hard work and a commitment to education, who has come from a financially disadvantaged background, and who has faced challenges in their pursuit of medical education.
 Students are selected to receive this award at the time of admission to OHSU.

 Myungja Mia Lee, MD Scholarship